There are more things to discover in the sprawling beach community of Cocoa and Cocoa Beach than meets the eye.

 In fact, it’s a bustling carnival for locals when weekends roll around.

 Walking out to the beach here is a rite of passage between two notorious watering holes — Coconuts on the Beach with its sprawling outdoor deck and bikini parade, and the Beach Shack, a dive bar that favors locals.

 Informally known as “Coconuts Beach,” this stretch of sand is almost always packed and a focal point of “the scene.”
 It’s the beach to see and be seen.

 But parking is hard to find, so you may want to wander a little further south to the less-traveled 16th Street Beach, largely ignored by tourists other than those comfortably lodged in nearby mom and pop motels.
 Access the 16th Street Beach from Robert P. Murkshe Memorial Park, 1600 South Atlantic Ave, 2 1/2 miles south of the Minuteman Causeway.

-This beach is home of Surfet321, an all-girls surf camp run by girls for girls.
+The 16th Street Beach is home of Surfet321, an all-girls surf camp run by girls, for girls.

 A promenade of funky seafood restaurants line the south bank of Port Canaveral, next to the cruise terminal, and most offer outdoor seating with premium views of ships coming and going.

 By the look of the crowds, the most popular of those eateries is Grills Seafood Deck and Tiki Bar, the first restaurant you encounter along Glen Cheek Drive.

 I would suggest that any of the restaurants along this strip are worthy: Fishlips Waterfront Bar & Grill, Rusty’s Seafood and Oyster Bar, Seafood Atlantic, all of which enjoy solid reviews on TripAdvisor and Yelp!

 On of my old favorites is gone, the Baja Seafood Grill, but the spirit is alive and well along this entire strip of seafood joints.